LeKro-vr/RoomCalibration_UE/README.md

-# Psy8Toolbox

-UE4 Toolbox Plugin for experiements

-clone into the Plugins Folder of UE4 Project

-Developed with Unreal Engine 4
+# Room Calibration Plugin for Unreal Engine

+This plugin allows to align a virtual room to a real room.
+See Wiki for Documentation